smiley168/dd-chat-app/README.md

 * Test cases considered during development:

-  - On app start, the hardcoded user "Piggy" is signed in and shown on the app header top right hand
+  - On app start, the login screen is shown.

-  - When a chat room is selected, all the past messages would appear in the chat room content.
+  - Upon logging in after providing a username, the first chat room is selected by default.

   - If nothing is typed into the input box, no new messages will be posted even when hitting the 'Send' button.